Caroline Harvey (ice hockey): International play

 Harvey represented the United States at the 2019 IIHF World Women's U18 Championship where she won a silver medal.
 She again represented the United States at the 2020 IIHF World Women's U18 Championship where she was a team-high +4 plus–minus in five games and won a gold medal.

 She was the youngest player named to the roster for the United States at the 2021 IIHF Women's World Championship, where she recorded one goal and two assists in six games and won a silver medal.
 She again represented the United States at the 2022 IIHF Women's World Championship, where she recorded three goals and five assists in seven games and won a silver medal.

 In January 2022, Harvey was named to Team USA's roster for the 2022 Winter Olympics, where she was the youngest player on the roster.
 During the tournament she was scoreless in seven games and won a silver medal.

+Harvey represented the United States at the 2023 IIHF Women's World Championship, where she led the tournament in scoring with four goals and ten assists in seven games to help team USA win a gold medal.
+She was subsequently named the Best Defenceman of the tournament by the directorate and named to the All-Star team.

+Harvey represented the United States at the 2024 IIHF Women's World Championship, where she tied for the tournament lead in scoring with two goals and eight assists in seven games and won a silver medal.
+She was subsequently named to the All-Star team.

+Harvey represented the United States at the 2025 IIHF Women's World Championship, where she recorded two goals and two assists in seven games to help team USA win a gold medal.
+She was subsequently named the Best Defenceman of the tournament.